 Dilation and Curettage

 What do I need to know about dilation and curettage?

 D&C is a procedure to remove tissue from the lining of your uterus.

 How do I prepare for a D&C?

 - Your healthcare provider will talk to you about how to prepare for your D&C. He may tell you not to eat or drink anything after midnight on the day of your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 You may need blood tests before and after your D&C. You may need immune globulin medicine if your blood is Rh-negative, and you had a miscarriage.
 This medicine helps prevent problems with a future pregnancy.

 - You may need a vaginal swab test before your D&C to check for infection.
 Healthcare providers may place medicine in your cervix to help it dilate.
-The medicine may be inserted 1 to 2 days before your procedure or the day of your procedure.
-Antibiotics may be given an antibiotic through your IV to help prevent a bacterial infection.
+This medicine may be inserted 1 to 2 days before your procedure or the day of your procedure.
+You may be given an antibiotic through your IV to help prevent a bacterial infection.

 What will happen during a D&C?